 Booster Shot Requirement

-Given the current spike in U.S. COVID-19 infections and the prevalence of the highly contagious Omicron variant, ensuring the health and safety of the Juilliard community is of utmost importance.
-In a significant update to our vaccine policy, members of the Juilliard community will be required to receive the COVID-19 booster shot for the spring semester.
+Members of the Juilliard community are required to receive the COVID-19 booster shot for the spring semester.
 This requirement applies to College Division students, as well as full-time and part-time employees.

 Deadlines and Eligibility

-For those who are currently eligible for a booster, you are required to receive and submit proof of your booster shot no later than January 15, 2022.
-For those who will not be eligible for a booster by January 15, you must receive your booster no later than seven days after becoming eligible.
+For those who are currently eligible for a booster, you were required to receive and submit proof of your booster shot no later than January 15, 2022.
+For those who were not eligible for a booster by January 15, you must receive your booster no later than seven days after becoming eligible.
+Students who are eligible but have not yet submitted proof of booster should contact [email protected].
+Please note that many outside performance venues require students to have had booster shots, so non-compliance could jeopardize your performance opportunities.

 Individuals Vaccinated in the U.S.: